 Dr. David Nelson is a music educator whose passion is leading trips to the musical capitals of Europe.
-As the founder of In Mozart’s Footsteps, he brings an ideal background to lead these trips: a love of making musical history come alive for others, and the more than twenty years of experience as a music professor.
+As the founder of In Mozart’s Footsteps, he brings an ideal background to lead these trips: a love of making musical history come alive for others, and the more than thirty years of experience as a music professor.

 To recognize and honor Dr. Nelson’s years of dedication to research on the music of Vienna, the City of Vienna awarded Nelson with their “Golden Medal of Honor” in March 2008.
 This is one of the highest awards Vienna can offer, and the award to Nelson was the second highest ever given to an American.
 The highest went to Leonard Bernstein!
 Here is the link to the City of Vienna’s Press Release (in German).